 What is Covered and Additional Benefits

-- Presentation of student work at Leadership Alliance National Symposium
+- Travel to the Leadership Alliance National Symposium in Connecticut

 Participants in the program must be in good academic standing with a GPA of 3.0 or better and be US citizens or have permanent resident status at the time of application.
-Applicants must be rising sophomores, juniors, and seniors from groups traditionally underrepresented in research careers in the humanities and social sciences including: students who identify as African Americans, Hispanic Americans, American Indians, Alaska Natives, Native Hawaiians, and other Pacific Islanders, and individuals with disabilities.
+Additionally, applicants must be:

 How to Apply